amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 Details:
 - `bicep-modules`: folder to store bicep files in for reference
 - `scripts`: folder to store powershell files for executing different test and validation scripts
-    > Note: Test scripts to be developed (recommend using PowerShell) based on needs for your migration environment.
+    > Note: Test scripts are to be developed based on needs for your migration environment.
+(Recommend developing them in PowerShell)
 - `testing-pipeline.yml`: file for testing in an isolated VNet
 - `migration-pipeline.yml`: file for running non-prod and prod migration waves

 ### 2.3\.
 Create IaC templates for your deployment
-If utilizing Bicep for your deployment, start [here](https://github.com/Azure/fta-live-iac#bicep) for a list of resources for getting started with Bicep and integrating it into an Azure DevOps Pipeline.
+If utilizing Bicep for your deployment, start [here](https://github.com/Azure/fta-live-iac#bicep) for helpful resources to get started with Bicep and integrating it into an Azure DevOps Pipeline.

+- Create compute, network and storage templates for execution
 - Set up any components such as a Shared Image Gallery with custom images
     - [Shared Image Gallery Documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/shared-image-galleries)
     - [Azure Image Builder Documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview)
     - [DevOps Task for Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-devops-task)
--  Create compute, network and storage templates for execution

 ## 3 Pipeline Execution for Rehost/Redeployment